bestadamdagoat/txVanityPlateChecker/README.md

      - If you can open up this file in CMD/Terminal, you do not need an explanation on how to get this thing fully setup.
 3. Go into the terminal and type `pip install -r requirements.txt`
 4. Edit the query.txt file to your liking
-     - Make sure to seperate all the plates by new lines.
+     - Make sure to separate all the plates by new lines.
 Also make sure all the queries fit the plate requirements.
 5. You are now ready to run the bot!

 ## COMMON ISSUES + FIXES
-NOTE: This will not always be up to date, and I will not add uncommon issues to this list.
+NOTE: This will not always be up-to-date, and I will not add uncommon issues to this list.
 If you want an up-to-date list of fixes, click [here](https://github.com/bestadamdagoat/txVanityPlateBot/issues?q=is%3Aissue+is%3Aclosed).

 - insert incapsula error